Eruerufusama/component-library-template/README.md

 > This column is to be removed before release.

+## Potential future features
+- CLI tooling for selecting different technologies?
+(Svelte/Vue, Typescript/Javascript, Storybook/Histoire, PostCSS/LightningCSS, etc.)

+   While having this as a template is nice, the technology-stack is quite opinionated, and it would be nice to have a CLI tool that can generate a template with the technology-stack of your choice.

 ## Learn more about the tools used in this template

 - [Svelte](https://svelte.dev/)